Butler County Auditor pleads not guilty to corruption charges

 Butler County Auditor Roger Reynolds entered a not guilty plea during an arraignment hearing Thursday.
 He's charged with five counts of corruption, including bribery, unlawful interest in a public contract and unlawful use of authority.

 The charges stem from his alleged involvement in a property deal to build a retirement community in West Chester.
 He's also being sued in civil court on a related land deal.

-Reynolds didn't comment following Thursday's arraignment.
+Reynolds, a Republican, didn't comment following Thursday's arraignment.